jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

        Start with an empty environment, ignoring the inherited environment.
 ```
-You cal also use the more general `printenv` command.
+You can also use the more general `printenv` command.

 ## set